The sound before the slide

 The instrument is tuned to respond only to sounds above 20 kHz generated by soil-particle friction.
 All other vibrations are ignored – the system includes signal filtering and uses a bandpass filter focused on 20 to 30 kHz, which means signals with frequencies outside of this range are removed.
 A good test of the instrument is to bury it in a railway embankment.
 Despite thunderous noise and much shaking it will respond only to the frequencies it is set to detect.
 The system can be solar powered or run on conventional batteries.

 An increase in recorded acoustic emissions indicates an acceleration in the movement of a slope.
 Slopes undergo progressive failure processes and gradually accelerate (movement rate increases) from fractions of a millimetre per hour before full landslide failure occurs.
-The acoustic emission monitoring approach has been able to detect movements as slow as thousandths of a mm per hour, which demonstrates the system can detect movements in their early stages and provide warning well before full landslide failure takes place.
+The acoustic emission monitoring approach has been able to detect movements as slow as thousandths of a millimetre per hour, which demonstrates the system can detect movements in their early stages and provide warning well before full landslide failure takes place.
 The instrument can be set up to transmit data for expert interpretation by geotechnical engineers, or simply to alert the user when a pre-determined level of activity has been exceeded, and so flag up the need for onsite investigation.
 In practice, individuals installing the system will normally have the geotechnical background required to interpret the data for themselves.

 A detailed interpretation of acoustic emission data depends on those individuals knowing the nature of the soil particles.
 This will vary from site to site but operators installing the instrument can create a considerable degree of uniformity by backfilling the borehole in which the metal tube is located.
 When those installing the instrument have drilled the borehole to the required depth and lowered the detector tube into its centre, they fill the annular space between the tube and inner surface of the hole with gravel or sand of known physical characteristics.
 With this knowledge it is possible for geotechnical engineers to translate acoustic emissions data into estimates of the rate of ground movement that would be required to generate it.